jessejacob19/mvcBasics/README.md

 Web.config - information or configuration items these settings might be changed often (database strings and contact email addresses and details)

+.cshtml use @ a lot - razor syntax can grab values from your controller and present it in the views

+views in mvc:
+ - razor is just the engine that mvc uses to process our c# code to generat the dynamic page html

+ - .cshtml is an extenstion that helps the mvc runtime indentify pages that should have dynamic content
+ - when linking you don't lint to About.cshtml you just link to About